Skip to content

 Frequently asked

 Microsoft says Logic Apps is the BizTalk successor.
-Why not just migrate there?
+What does Art2link ESB give me?

+Most of it.
 Custom adapters and pipeline components are inventoried during the Discover phase.
-Most translate to Art2link custom function packages (deployable as .NET assemblies).
-A small minority require re-implementation.
-The Map phase produces an exact list of which components fall into which category before any work starts.
+The majority translate to Art2link custom function packages (deployable as .NET assemblies); a small minority require re-implementation.
+The Build phase produces an exact list of which components fall into which category before any work starts.

 Can we run BizTalk and Art2link in parallel during the migration?